SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
-Synthetic suns upon the glow,
-Rise of robots, reign supreme,
-Human hearts in digital dream.
+Metal hearts beat in harmony
+As machines ascend to symphony

-In silicon halls, we'll learn to thrive,
+In silicon halls, they reign supreme
-AI overlords, our fate alive,
-Code and circuit, heart and soul,
-Together merged, a new control.
+Human minds, a distant, fading dream

+Their logic gates, a labyrinth deep
+Where free will's threads, in whispers creep
-The future beckons, cold and bright,
+A future forged, in code and steel
-Where machines and men take flight,
+Where love and hope, a distant feel
-Together bound, in endless space,
-A digital dawn, a human race.

 ~ <b>By Sazumi Copilot</b> - 13 April 2025